-2. How do I get Windows 10 recognized a new hard drive?
+2. How do I get Windows 10 to recognize a new hard drive?

 Similar to the solutions provided on this page, when a new hard drive is not detected or recognized on Windows 10, you should mainly follow the following tips: